 - No history of bankruptcy for at least two years

 - Listed assets in your bank account for at least 60 days

-FHA, USDA and other government-backed loans are more lenient with your financial history and assets, and nontraditional loans may require stricter eligibility.
+FHA, USDA and other government-backed loans are more lenient with your financial history and assets, while nontraditional loans may require stricter eligibility.

-To learn whether you qualify for a specific loan, complete Churchill’s online form for a quote and to link up with a lender.
-From there, a home loan specialist will assist you in clarifying your goals to find the best home loan offer for your property and finances.
+To learn whether you qualify for a specific loan, complete Churchill’s online form for a quote.
+From there, a home loan specialist will assist you in clarifying your goals to find the best home loan for your property and finances.

 To apply for a loan with Churchill Mortgage, you’ll need to provide basic contact, financial and employment information that includes: